federicopf/travel-record/README.md

 # 🗺️ Travel Record

-Un'applicazione web moderna per registrare e condividere i tuoi viaggi con foto, luoghi e hashtags personalizzati.
+A modern web application for recording and sharing your travels with photos, places, and custom hashtags.

-## ✨ Caratteristiche
+## ✨ Features

-- **📸 Gestione Viaggi** - Crea e organizza i tuoi viaggi con foto e dettagli
+- **📸 Trip Management** - Create and organize your trips with photos and details
-- **🗺️ Mappa Interattiva** - Visualizza tutti i luoghi visitati su una mappa globale
+- **🗺️ Interactive Map** - View all visited places on a global map
-- **👥 Social Network** - Segui altri viaggiatori e condividi i tuoi viaggi
+- **👥 Social Network** - Follow other travelers and share your trips
-- **🏷️ Hashtags Personalizzati** - Organizza i contenuti con tag colorati
+- **🏷️ Custom Hashtags** - Organize content with colored tags
-- **📱 Design Responsive** - Funziona perfettamente su desktop e mobile
+- **📱 Responsive Design** - Works perfectly on desktop and mobile
-- **🎨 Temi Personalizzabili** - Scegli il tuo colore preferito
+- **🎨 Customizable Themes** - Choose your preferred color

-## 🚀 Tecnologie
+## 🚀 Tech Stack

 - **Backend**: Laravel 10 (PHP)
 - **Frontend**: Vue.js 3 + Inertia.js